 Research and Dissertation

 Doctoral students register in 9090 (Research) once they have passed their PhD examinations.
 They will need to enroll for a minimum of 2 credit hours of 9090 during the fall and spring semesters and 1 hour during the summer semester in order to complete the 12 hours of dissertation credits required for graduation.
 In addition, the program for the doctoral degree must be completed within five years of passing the comprehensive examination.
 Individual departments or area programs may stipulate a shorter time period.
 Doctoral students should complete all requirements for the degree, including the dissertation, within five years of passing the comprehensive examination.
-The Graduate School extends this deadline in extenuating circumstances.
+The Office of Graduate Studies extends this deadline in extenuating circumstances.
 Nonetheless, students must request additional time in writing from the director of graduate studies.
 Failure to show sufficient progress on the dissertation may result in dismissal from the graduate program.
-Students should obtain the Graduate School’s guidelines for thesis/dissertation writing since the dissertation must conform to the formatting and style specifications established by the Graduate School.
+Students should obtain the Graduate Studies' guidelines for thesis/dissertation writing since the dissertation must conform to the formatting and style specifications established by the Office of Graduate Studies.

 Candidates and their directors schedule a formal defense of a dissertation after its acceptance by all members of the doctoral committee.
 This oral defense, conducted by members of the doctoral committee, is open to the public.
 For additional information, contact the Director of Graduate Studies in the Department of Romance Languages and Literatures.